George Johnston (Royal Marines officer): Later life

-Johnston returned to New South Wales in May 1813 as a private individual and in November the following year at St John's Church in Parramatta he married Esther Abrahams, a Jewish convict whom he had met on the transport Lady Penrhyn in 1787.
+Johnston returned to New South Wales in May 1813 as a private individual and, in November the following year, at St John's Church in Parramatta, he married Esther Abrahams, a Jewish convict whom he had met on the transport Lady Penrhyn in 1787.
 The couple had already had seven children together by that time, and they lived on his land at Annandale Farm, Sydney.
-He died much respected on 5 January 1823, leaving a large family.
+He died on 5 January 1823.
 He was first interred in a private mausoleum on his Annandale property, until its subdivision to become an inner-city suburb.
 His remains were moved to a new mausoleum at Waverley Cemetery in 1904.

 The suburb of Georges Hall is named after the farmhouse of the same name on land grants Johnston received near the junction of the Georges River and Prospect Creek.
-This building still exists, and is now one of Australia's oldest houses.
+This building still exists and is now one of Australia's oldest houses.
 Johnston and Esther Abrahams and their children farmed and lived on Annandale until the 1870s, when the property was sold and sub-divided for residential development.
 The main street of Annandale is named after Johnston, and the gates of their property now stand in the grounds of Annandale Public School.

+The suburb of Annangrove, founded by George Johnston's grandson Edward Charles Johnston, was named in honour of George Johnston's town of birth.